International volunteering in Belfast. How is it possible?

 International volunteers feedback

-Throughout years Tools have hosted countless volunteers from around the world.
+Throughout the years’ Tools have hosted countless volunteers from around the world.
 Many of them still keep in touch and come back to visit us.
 Others have even started a Tools group in their countries when they returned from Belfast.

 “I volunteered with Tools twice: 7 months in 2009 and another 7 months in 2010.
 In 2009 I was an EVS volunteer then I came back in 2010 to do some work in the workshop.

 My main scope of work was fixing sewing machines.
 I loved it there, that was the reason why I came back.
-I would definitely recommended volunteering with Tools.
-The project helps you to open the eyes on the real life and conditions people live abroad.
+I would definitely recommend volunteering with Tools.
+The project helps you to open your eyes to the real-life and conditions people live abroad.
 As well as can change your life.
 As it happened to me.”

 “I started volunteering with TFS in September 2008.
-After an year as an EVS volunteer I applied as a core volunteer.
-So like that I ended up staying 2 and a half years!
+After a year as an EVS volunteer, I applied as a core volunteer.
+So like that, I ended up staying 2 and a half years!
 I just fell in love with this organisation.
 The project helps to achieve a lot in Northern Ireland and overseas.

-Main positive aspects of volunteering with TFS is learning.
-You can learn a lot of new skill and knowledge.
-Last but not least your work has a concrete positive action on lives of other people!”
+The main positive aspect of volunteering with TFS is learning.
+You can learn a lot of new skills and knowledge.
+Last but not least your work has a concrete positive action on the lives of other people!”

-“I was an EIRENE volunteer and I my first day was on the 23th of July 2010.
+“I was an EIRENE volunteer and my first day was on the 23rd of July 2010.

 “I did my EVS at TFS between July 2010 and July 2011.
 The reason why I chose this organisation was the idea of doing something for people in need in Africa.
 During the year I really enjoyed helping them and also learnt new skills in the workshop.

-Moreover, I didn’t expect to gain such an experience in Tools for Solidarity.
+Moreover, I didn’t expect to gain such experience in Tools for Solidarity.

 Would I recommend volunteering for TFS?
 Aye!
 If someone wants to experience the art of refurbishing sewing machines and tools, TFS would be the best place to volunteer.